terales/blackbird-docs/src/content/docs/apps/XTRF.mdx

 - **On client invoices created** Triggered when new client invoices are created.
 Checks for new invoices based on specified interval
 - **On client invoices status changed** Triggered when status of any client invoice has changed
 - **On vendor invoices created** Triggered when new vendor invoices are created.
 Checks for new invoices based on specified interval
+- **On vendor invoices status changed** Triggered when status of any vendor invoice has changed

 ## Using filter strings in events